The Village: Dublin's Best Park, Farmers Market & A Beach Walk

 The Village Tour

 I promised that you'd see local Dublin and this is as local as it gets.
-This is the village where I live.
-You're going to see authentic off the beaten track Dublin today.
+This is my village and you're going to see authentic off the beaten track Dublin today.

 Raheny Village